xswitch/odin_todi/README.md

 >> A small circle that shows amount of entries in each button

 > FUNCTIONALITY
->> Add entries
->>> Verification -- need a date, start and end time, and the date should not be occupied.

 >> Remove projects - also removes all entries in that project
 >>> Edit and remove buttons next to project titles in nav bar